cameronsalter/Diamond-lens-profiling/README.md

-# Diamond lens profiling from cross-section
+# Diamond lens profiling from cross-sectional image
 This Jupyter notebook extracts the profile of a solid-immersion lens (SIL) by analysing a cross-sectional image of the lens.

 [Link to Jupyter notebook](https://github.com/cameronsalter/Diamond-lens-profiling/blob/master/SEM_LensXsect_ProfExtract.ipynb)